Azure-for-Startups/Content/README.md

 -	**[Load-Balancers] (https://azure.microsoft.com/en-us/documentation/articles/load-balancer-overview/)** – Learn about Azure Load Balancer and to configure one.

 ##Storage
--	**[Introduction to Azure Storage] (https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/)** – Learn about Storage accounts and how to set them including blobs, tables, queues, and files.
+-	**[Introduction to Azure Storage] (https://azure.microsoft.com/en-us/documentation/articles/storage-introduction/)** – Learn the basics of Azure Storage including Blob, Table, Queue, and File storage.
--	**[Create a storage account] (https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/)** – Learn about Storage accounts, how to set them up and the two storage accounts: general purpose and blob.
+-	**[Create a storage account] (https://azure.microsoft.com/en-us/documentation/articles/storage-create-storage-account/)** – Learn how to create a general purpose or blob storage account with links to getting started on Blob, Table, Queue, and file storage accounts.

 #Platform Services (PaaS)

 Platform as a Service (PaaS) resources are Azure services which are built for most cases and allow you to enjoy high availability, scalability and robustness out of the box.
 Instead of managing VMs directly, let Azure manage the underlying infrastructure and focus on building your applications and solutions.

 ##Web & Mobile
--	**[Azure App Service overview] (https://azure.microsoft.com/en-us/documentation/articles/app-service-value-prop-what-is/https:/azure.microsoft.com/en-us/documentation/services/app-service/mobile)** – Learn about Web Apps, Mobile Apps, API apps.
+-	**[Azure App Service overview] (https://azure.microsoft.com/en-us/documentation/articles/app-service-value-prop-what-is/)** – Learn about Web Apps, Mobile Apps, API apps.
 -	**[Notification Hub overview] (https://azure.microsoft.com/en-us/documentation/services/notification-hubs/)** - An easy-to-use, multiplatform, scaled-out push infrastructure.
 -	**[Azure Search] (https://azure.microsoft.com/en-us/documentation/articles/search-what-is-azure-search/)** - Ready-to-use service that you can populate with your data and then use to add search to your web or mobile apps.
 -	**[Azure Mobile Services REST API Reference MSDN] (https://msdn.microsoft.com/en-US/library/azure/jj710108.aspx)** – Documentation on Mobile Services REST API and the available operations.